Repos CLI (legacy)

 The Repos CLI requires Databricks CLI 0.15.0 or above.

-You run Databricks repos CLI subcommands by appending them to databricks repos
+You run Databricks repos CLI subcommands by appending them to databricks repos.
+These subcommands call the Repos API.

-For more information about repos, see Git integration with Databricks Repos.
+For more information about repos, see What is Databricks Git folders.

 databricks repos --help